Soft-Sprint-Studios/Matrix_Engine/docs/pmf_scripts.md

 				 use as it's zoomed-in FOV value.
  - $cubemapstrength : Defines the strength of the cubemap effect's reflections, with a value between 0 and 1.
+ - $cubemapnormal : Defines the strength of normal mapping on the cubemap
  - $container : Used by textures stored in WAD3 files, and should specify the name of the WAD3 file.
  - $scrollu : Defines the scroll speed on the U coordinate.